jhahemantx/jhahemantx/README.md

-Hi there 👋
+Hi there 👋<br/>
-🔭 I’m currently pursuing B.Tech in Computer Science from LNCT Bhopal.
+🔭 I’m currently pursuing B.Tech in Computer Science from LNCT Bhopal.<br/>
-🌱 I’m currently learning more Machine Learning and Artificial Intelligence concepts.
+🌱 I’m currently learning more Machine Learning and Artificial Intelligence concepts.<br/>
-📫 How to reach me: jhahemantx@gmail.com
+📫 How to reach me: jhahemantx@gmail.com<br/>
-⚡ Fun fact: I created so many Docker Containers that they probably have their own zip codes 😄.
+⚡ Fun fact: I created so many Docker Containers that they probably have their own zip codes 😄.<br/>

 ## 🏆 GitHub Trophies